whiteboard-warriors/war-time/README.md

 ### Backend only:

-On your terminal run, on the root folder:
+On your terminal, on the root folder, run:

 -   `nodemon server`